Faces from the Beach – 6 June 1944

 But: Were they really the Greatest Generation? – I hope not.

-I hope that Millennials and each succeeding generation of Americans far exceed the accomplishments of the last but it is hard to argue with the humble patriotism, intestinal fortitude and tenacity of the WW2 generation.
+I hope Millennials and each succeeding generation of Americans far exceed the accomplishments of the last but it is hard to argue with the humble patriotism, intestinal fortitude, and tenacity of the WW2 generation.

 On 6 June 1944, more than 160,000 Allied troops landed on the Normandy coastline.

 Covert operatives had been inserting in preparation for the invasion since the previous summer.

 Two divisions of Paratroopers dropped in the night of the 5th/6th.

 Nearly 20,000 Ships and Aircraft were involved in delivering troops by landing craft, Parachute, and Glider.